clydebarrow/esphome-docs-hugo/content/components/lvgl/widgets.md

         hidden: true

 ```
-Check out in the Cookbook [lvgl-cookbook-binent](#lvgl-cookbook-binent) for an example which demonstrates how to use a template to update the state.
+Check out in the Cookbook [Remote light button](#lvgl-cookbook-binent) for an example which demonstrates how to use a template to update the state.

 {{< anchor "lvgl-automation-shorthands" >}}